slatedb/slatedb/docs/0001-manifest.md

 6. A compactor increments `compactor_epoch` on startup
 7. A compactor finishes a compaction periodically

 If these occur too frequently, there might be conflict between the clients.
 Conflict can lead to starvation, which can slow down startup time and compaction time.
 Luckily, all events except (7) should occur at the minute granularity or larger.
-Compaction, (7), warrants some additional thought, which we'll discuss below.
+Compaction, (7), warrants some additional thought, which we discuss at the end of this document.

 Let's look at each of these in turn.